-Picture mounds of juicy, tender, crisp-edged, Mexican-style braised and fried pork just waiting to be tucked into freshly made soft tortillas along with salsa, chopped onions, and cilantro.
+Picture mounds of carnitas–juicy, tender, crisp-edged, Mexican-style braised and fried pork–ust waiting to be tucked into freshly made soft tortillas along with salsa, chopped onions, and cilantro.
 Now imagine that same braised and fried pork piled high on a plate alongside rice and beans.
-This authentic Mexican recipe is the classic way to make carnitas–well, almost.
+This authentic carnitas Mexican recipe is the classic way to make them–well, almost.
 While the pork is traditionally browned on the stovetop, doing it in the oven is even easier and more effective.
 After being braised, the pork is fried, browning in its own luscious fat.–Roberto Santibañez

 LC Can You Have Too Many Carnitas?
 Note

-This recipe for Mexican-minded lusciousness makes what some would consider to be a plethora of pork.
+This recipe for Mexican carnitas lusciousness makes what some would consider to be a plethora of pork.
 Hardly a problem in our minds, seeing as we can’t imagine not being able to pack away a batch of this subtly infused Mexican-style braised and fried pork.
 Should you wish to make just half a batch, the author advises that you cut the amount of pork, salt, and oregano in the recipe below in half, but that you rely on the same amount of water, onion, orange, garlic, bay, sweetened condensed milk, and lard (mmmm, lard).
 You’ll also want to rely on a slightly smaller pot than what the recipe suggests.
 Consider your baby batch the diminutive–though not exactly diminished–form of carnitas.
 Carnitas-ito, anyone?